MicrosoftDocs/dynamics365-guidance/guidance/business-processes/design-to-retire-overview.md

 ---
 title: Overview of the design to retire end-to-end business process flow
-description: Learn about the end-to-end business process, design to retire.
-This article provides a high-level flow diagram and describes the relationship with other processes in Dynamics 365 solutions. ms.date: 11/27/2023 ms.topic: conceptual
+description: Learn about the design to retire end-to-end business process with a flow diagram and describes the relationship with other processes in Dynamics 365 solutions. ms.date: 11/27/2023 ms.topic: conceptual
 author: rachel-profitt